lreynolds188/ATechSol/docs/about/Donate.md

 title: Donate
 ---

-If you appreciate the information and/or services we provide feel free to contact us or donate to our cause (an open source and informed world) and help keep this site running:<br/>
+If you appreciate the information and/or services we provide feel free to contact us or donate to our cause (a free, open source and educated world) and help keep this site running:<br/>

 ### Fiat
 [<img alt="Stripe" src="/img/stripe.png" />](https://buy.stripe.com/00g5lGaip3QI05G288)